hieudev/9dotskeyboard/README.md

 https://play.google.com/store/apps/details?id=com.hieudev.dotskeyboard

-Files should be .txt and contain 2 columns separated by single space.
+Files should be .txt and contain 2 columns separated by a single space.
 First one for keycodes or strings and the second for dots-codes.

 See standard.txt for reference.